magenta-cuda/magic-fields-2-toolkit/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.2 =
+* alt_image, alt_video, alt_embed and alt_audio fields now accept width in percentage (not just pixels) which is more appropriate for responsive design
-= 1.1.1 =
+* more code re-written to fix bugs, improve security and improve software quality = 1.1.1 =
 * code rewritten to fix bugs, improve security, improve software quality and support localization = 1.1 =